AuDigitalHealth/ci-fhir-stu3/pages/AdvanceCareRecords/_includes/documentreference-acp-1-intro.md

 * A CSP sends or receives an Advance Care Document Reference with a CIS or another CSP
 * A registered repository or registered portal receives an Advance Care Plan
 * A registered repository or registered portal receives an Advance Care Document Reference
-* A system may be a producer by attaching the Advance Care Plan document to the Document Reference and sending that Document Reference.

-#### Profile specific implementation guidance
+A system may be a producer by attaching the Advance Care Plan document to the Document Reference and sending that Document Reference.#### Profile specific implementation guidance

-* Where additional content beyond that flagged with must support is provided it:
-    * shall not qualify or negate content described by this profile as must support
-    * shall be clinically safe for receivers of the document to ignore the non-narrative additions when interpreting the existing content
+##### **Implementation guidance**
+No additional guidance is suggested to support implementation of this profile for the expected usage scenarios of this implementation guide.